If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 That’s because rosemary completely does away with any dandruff thanks to its antimicrobial and antifungal properties.

-A reduced amount of dandruff means less scalp itching – which means less hair down your drain.
+A reduced amount of dandruff means less beard itching – which means less beard hair down your drain.

 Think about it.
-When you’re itching your head, you’ll pull at least one hair out by accident.
+When you’re itching your beard, you’ll pull at least one hair out by accident.

-And the more dandruff you have, the more you feel the need to scratch your head.
+And the more beard dandruff you have, the more you feel the need to scratch your beard.

-That’s just another reason why rosemary oil can be so beneficial for any guys looking to improve head hair growth.
+That’s just another reason why rosemary oil can be so beneficial for anyone in the process of growing their beard.

 Remember when we said rosemary oil was rich in iron, calcium, and vitamins A, B, and C?